ewpratten/sdfs/outline.md

 - The Stack & Heap
   - Sidenote: Functions
   - Calling convention
-  - Functions
   - Averaging two numbers, but with functions
 - C: Assembly for Humans
   - Re-Implementing the Averaging function
 - Hello, World!